mem48/geocompr/main.md

 A good example is the classification of intervals of numeric values into groups such as grouping a digital elevation model into low (class 1), middle (class 2) and high elevations (class 3).
 Using the `reclassify()` command, we need first to construct a reclassification matrix, where the first column corresponds to the lower and the second column to the upper end of the class.
 The third column represents the new value for the specified ranges in column one and two.
-Here, we assign the raster values 1 to 3, 4 to 6 and 7 to 12 to the classes 1, 2 and 3, respectively.
+Here, we assign the raster values in the ranges 0--12, 12--24 and 24--36 are *reclassified* to take values 1, 2 and 3, respectively.

 ```r